euoc/aws-data-pipeline/README.md

    # Connect to the bastion host
    ssh -i bastion-key.pem ec2-user@BASTION_PUBLIC_DNS
+   Or you can use EC2 Instance Connect in the AWS Console

    # Once connected to the bastion, use the pre-configured alias to connect to the database
    connect-db